mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

 in the example below, `res` is `float64[:]` but it is denoted as an scalar in the second element of the string.
 Note we since we do not know how many elements our function will have (just `n`), we need to apply functions that apply to all of our 1D input array.
-These are opperations that already work with vectors of data (`numpy`-based) like in this example, or `for` loops like in the next example.
+These are operations that already work with vectors of data (`numpy`-based) like in this example, or `for` loops like in the next example.

 ```python